Punktum-dk/nsu-service-specification/README.md

 The request requires the following fields:

 - `id` - has to hold the value of either: `52` (danish) or `250` (english)
-- `domain` - has to hold a domain name registered with DK Hostmaster, the domain name cannot be in a state of: `deactivated`
+- `domain` - has to hold a domain name registered with Punktum dk, the domain name cannot be in a state of: `deactivated`
-- `nameserver` - has to hold a host name registered with DK Hostmaster and the nameserver has to be active
+- `nameserver` - has to hold a host name registered with Punktum dk and the nameserver has to be active
 - `redel` - has to hold the value `true`
 - `submit` - has to hold the value of either: `bekræft` (danish) or `confirm` (english)